(Updated August 25, 2021)

 Do I need to wear a mask after I get the vaccine?

+You should continue to wear a mask where required by laws, rules, regulations, or local guidance.
 You are considered fully vaccinated two weeks after receiving the 2nd dose of the Moderna or Pfizer COVID vaccine, or a single dose of the Johnson & Johnson vaccine.

-Be sure to reach out to your care team with any questions through the Firefly app.
+And lastly, be sure to reach out to your care team with any questions through the Firefly app.
 Not a member yet?
 Get started by signing up on our website, or giving us a call at (855) 869-9284.

 Sign up takes 2 minutes · No membership fees · Cancel anytime